 Nurture Your Internal Influencers

 B2B companies can greatly benefit from micro-influencers and get more bang for their buck.
-If you make sure they have all the right qualities in audience, engagement and credibility, you can find a micro-influencer that’s right for you.
+If you make sure they have all the right qualities in audience, engagement, and credibility, you can find a micro-influencer that’s right for you.
 It’s also ideal if they already say positive things about your brand.
-Lastly, you can attract them towards your company through a strong employee advocacy program.
+Lastly, you can attract them to your company through a strong employee advocacy program.